COVID-19 Updates: Taking steps to return to normal.

 How to apply

-You must contact program staff to discuss your organization and project eligibility.
+You must contact our office to discuss your organization and project eligibility.

 After contacting the Community Grants office to discuss your organization and project eligibility, an application form will be provided to you.

 - Application form – provided by program staff